Worcester Center Galleria: 1971-1993: Beginnings

 The Worcester Center Galleria opened on July 29, 1971.
 To be built, a large swath of Worcester's downtown was demolished to make room for the 1000000 sqft mall and two connected skyscrapers (100 Front Street and 120 Front Street).
 The Galleria had a large open area with an arched roof that was supposedly modeled after the Galleria Vittorio Emanuele II in Milan, Italy.
 The design for the mall also included a 4,300-space parking garage, which, at the time, was the largest parking structure in the world.
 Two construction experts from New York and California had called the original mall "the finest shopping center they had ever seen in the United States."
-The original anchor stores included Filene's, Jordan Marsh, and Kennedy's.
-By the late 1980s, two of the major anchors, Filene's and Jordan Marsh, had moved out, while other area malls such as the Auburn Mall and Greendale Mall began drawing away customers.
+The original anchor stores included Filene's, Jordan Marsh, and Kennedy's. the mall was hugely popular from 1971-1986 but By the late 1980s, the mall started to decline because two of the major anchors, Filene's and Jordan Marsh, had moved out, and other area malls such as the Auburn Mall and Greendale Mall began drawing away customers.